David Campese: Bledisloe Cup Test series

-Following the Wallabies first Test defeat, the Australian team management planned to move Campese to the fullback position for the second Test, replacing Andrew Leeds.
+Following the Wallabies' first Test defeat, the Australian team management planned to move Campese to the fullback position for the second Test, replacing Andrew Leeds.
 However, Australian flyhalf Michael Lynagh injured himself with a badly corked thigh in the second half of Queensland's 12–27 loss to the All Blacks, leaving Australia without a recognised goal-kicker.
 Randwick player Lloyd Walker was then selected at flyhalf, Leeds was reinstated at fullback so Australia could have a goal-kicker to replace Lynagh, and Campese moved back to the left-wing position.

-Australia rushed to a 16-6 half-time lead.
-However, a try to John Kirwan, his third Test try in the series, brought New Zealand back into the Test.

-The final score of 19-19 was the only time the All Blacks did not win a game of rugby from 1987 until late 1990.
+The final score of 19-19 was the only time the All Blacks did not win a game from 1987 until late 1990.